jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm-main-states.md

 ### Interacting between parallel states

 Sometimes it is useful to be able to interact between states.
 For instance consider a `StabilizerStandingState` in parallel to a `Pickup` state that wants to pick-up an object on the floor.
-This state needs to move the `CoM` lower to enable to robot to reach.
+This state needs to move the `CoM` lower to enable the robot to reach.
 This kind of interaction between states can be achieved using the [DataStore]({{site.baseurl}}/tutorials/recipes/datastore.html).

 ## Meta: FSM within an FSM